 As at the date of this report, the Intermediate People's Court of Jiangmen City, Guangdong Province, has issued a first-instance judgment in favor of the Lender's main litigation claims, and the first-instance judgment has taken effect.
+On 28 April 2024, the Guangdong Higher People's Court ruled that the appeals of Zhaoqing Jiazhou and Jiangmen Jinhui were treated as voluntarily withdrawn.
 While Shanghai Arbitration Commission has issued the arbitration award that denied all the claims of the Lender.
 Further legal measures have been taken by the Lender to revoke the said arbitration award and recover the Loan.